Rutgers, The State University of New Jersey

 School of Nursing Student Standards of Conduct

 To ensure a dynamic and respectful learning environment in the School of Nursing community for both undergraduate and graduate students, the faculty have adopted these Standards of Conduct, which outline student expectations.
-This code is in accordance with federal and state law, professional nursing, and academic parameters that include:
+The Rutgers School of Nursing Standards of Student Conduct sets specific expectations for Rutgers School of Nursing student behavior, the process for addressing allegations of student misconduct, and the possible consequences for students who violate the policy.

 It is expected that every student adheres to these guidelines and maintains professional conduct in all academic and clinical settings.
 Specific behaviors include but are not limited to: